 Weekend training

 Pancho is felling much better after his cough, I have given him some antibiotics called "Ronaxan" since Monday, after 12 hours his temperature was normal and his cough nearly gone.
-So Saturday we are
+So Saturday we are going to start nice and easy with:

 * Sit/stay and looking at the jump ahead